 But here’s the bad news: getting those coveted reviews isn’t easy.
-Unlike Amazon products or a local Chinese restaurant, you may not have dozens (or hundreds) of customers you service each day.
+Unlike Amazon products or a local Chinese restaurant, you may not have dozens (or hundreds) of customers you serve daily.
 To get reviews, you must ask for them.
-Here’s more info about reviews and how to solicit reviews the right way.
+Here’s more info about reviews and how to solicit them correctly.

-Reviews build social proof because people trust other people when deciding where to spend their money.
+Reviews build social proof because people trust others when deciding where to spend their money.
 Here are some eye-opening facts from a recent BrightLocal survey:

-A positive review is even more important than a referral as it’s a public endorsement that doesn’t just work once.
-A review stays in your account and is front and center for thousands of people who are searching for a service like yours.
+A positive review is even more important than a referral, as it’s a public endorsement that doesn’t just work once.
+A review stays in your account and is front and center for thousands of people searching for a service like yours.

 Positive reviews can also help people understand how your product/service can improve their lives.
-A real time experience will show your buyers how you deliver on your brand promise in the real world.
+Many customers leave reviews showing potential buyers how you deliver on your brand promise in the real world.

-All in all, a positive customer review might bring you what other marketing efforts can’t.
-To turn leads into customers, social proof is a necessity.
+Overall, a positive customer review might bring you what other marketing efforts can’t: social proof.
+And, to turn leads into customers, social proof is a necessity.

 Search Engine Optimization (SEO)

-Reviews have the most impact in local searches, improving your findability.
-When you search something in Google you will notice that local search results appear at the top on a map search.
-A few businesses are listed right below those, including their star rating.
+Reviews have the most impact on local searches, improving your findability.
+When you search for a local service in Google, you will notice that the search results appear alongside a scaled-down version of Google Maps.
+Three businesses are listed along with their rating, opening hours, and prices.
 This is where you want to be — in the Google 3-Pack.

-Of course, the most relevant business results are listed at the top.
 This ranking depends on the business location, site authority, backlinks, reviews, and other SEO factors.
-Keep in mind that users can choose to view businesses based on ratings as well.
+Keep in mind that users can also choose to view businesses based on ratings.

-Furthermore, the quality reviews you have about a product on your site can boost your topical authority.
+Furthermore, the reviews published on your site can boost your topical authority.
 What does that mean?
 It means your website is a bigger authority on one or more topics, such as the services or products you sell.
-This contributes to your domain authority and, the higher your authority, the better your overall search rankings.
+This contributes to your domain authority; the higher your authority, the better your overall search rankings.

-Each platform you use has its own guidelines on what you’re allowed to do in seeking reviews.
-If you don’t comply with the guidelines, you’ll suffer some consequences.
+Each platform you use has its own guidelines on what you can do in seeking reviews.
+You’ll suffer consequences if you don’t comply with the guidelines.
 Your business listing may be removed altogether, or it could suffer public shaming from the platform or even your customers.
 Yelp, for example, outright prohibits asking customers for reviews.